imprasshant/SemEval_Task6/README.md

 # Models
 1. TaskA.py: It is a classification model dealing with 2 classes.
 2. TaskB.py: This model is utilizing both the word and pos features.
-At first POS Tag for all the sentences can be get by POS_tag.py in form of text file and then inserted at line .
+At first POS Tag for all the sentences can be get by POS_tag.py in form of text file and then inserted at line 50.
-3. TaskC.py
+3. TaskC.py : This is for the third task i.e Target Identification
 4. POS_tag.py: This can be used to get the POS tag for all the sentences using nltk and the output text file can be inserted at line
+5. Preprocess.py

 # Dependencies
 Python:2.7.5 &#12288;